helloserina/helloserina/README.md

 ⚡ Fun fact: I'm double jointed in my elbows and I have hitchhiker's thumb!

+📫 You can reach me @ skhanna@ucsd.edu or check out my LinkedIn @ https://www.linkedin.com/in/serina-khanna/

 <!--
 **helloserina/helloserina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.